JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Conclusion

 \section{Conclusion}

-We investigate the potential of the JUNO experiment to search for LIV through reactor antineutrino oscillations.
-Working in an extension of the SM, we included both CPT-even and CPT-odd LIV coefficients in the effective neutrino Hamiltonian to assess how these parameters modify the oscillation pattern in the JUNO experiment.
+We have investigated the sensitivity of the JUNO experiment to isotropic Lorentz-invariance violating effects in reactor antineutrino oscillations within the minimal Standard Model Extension framework.
+In this work, we focused on isotropic SME coefficients, which correspond to time-independent modifications of the effective neutrino Hamiltonian and therefore modify the energy dependence of the reactor antineutrino spectrum rather than producing sidereal variations.

-A complete simulation and statistical analysis were performed using the 59.1-day data release \cite{abusleme2025first}.
-We employed a GLoBES framework, generating oscillated event spectra across 64 prompt energy bins $[1, 9]$ MeV for a 52.5 km baseline, incorporating a 3\% energy resolution.
+A GLoBES-based simulation and statistical analysis were performed using the 59.1-day data release \cite{abusleme2025first}.
+We employed a GLoBES framework, incorporating both CPT-even and CPT-odd LIV contributions.
+We generated the oscillated event spectra across 64 prompt energy bins in the range $[1.0, 9.4]$ MeV for a 52.5 km baseline, incorporating a 3\% energy resolution.
 Our analysis used a Poissonian $\chi^2$ statistic with pull terms, marginalizing over the standard oscillation parameters ($\theta_{12}$, $\theta_{13}$, $\Delta m^2_{21}$, $\Delta m^2_{31}$) within their current experimental ranges.
-We first validated our setup by reproducing the JUNO collaboration's $\sin^2 \theta_{12}-\Delta m^2_{21}$ sensitivity contours for standard oscillations.
+We first validated our setup by reproducing the JUNO collaboration's $\sin^2 \theta_{12} \Delta m^2_{21}$ sensitivity contours for standard oscillations.